|BOARD OF TRUSTEES|

 The board shall provide by policy, in accordance with provisions of chapter 118A, for the deposit of all money received or referred to under this section.
 Whenever the board shall by resolution determine that there are moneys in the state college or university funds not currently needed, the board may by resolution authorize and direct the president of the college or university to invest a specified amount in securities as are duly authorized as legal investments for savings banks and trust companies.
 Securities so purchased shall be deposited and held for the board by any bank or trust company authorized to do a banking business in this state.
 Notwithstanding the provisions of chapter 118A, the State Board of Investment may invest assets of the board, colleges, and universities when requested by the board, college, or university.

 A college or university that receives a gift or bequest that is intended for purposes performed by a foundation approved under section 136F.46 may transfer the money to its foundation, provided the money is used only for public purposes.

-For state colleges and universities, the board may:
+For state colleges and universities, the Board of Trustees of the Minnesota State Colleges and Universities may: